flock-community/aigentic/site/blog/2025-06-16-eudr/index.md

 ## Building an AI Solution with Aigentic: The POC Approach

-To address this challenge, we developed a Proof of Concept (POC) using our Aigentic library.
+To address this challenge, we developed a solution using our Aigentic library.
 Aigentic provided the foundation for this POC, offering a powerful Kotlin Multiplatform DSL for building and integrating AI agents tailored to specific business needs.

 For this POC, our approach involved creating a specialized classification agent that could analyze product data and determine the HS-code with high accuracy.
-The proof of concept leveraged several key components of the Aigentic ecosystem to demonstrate the potential of this approach.
+The solution leveraged several key components of the Aigentic ecosystem to demonstrate the potential of this approach.

 ## The Data Validation Challenge in the POC

 One of the most significant challenges in the POC was validating the data and ensuring the accuracy of the AI classifications.
-This is where Aigentic proved particularly valuable for our proof of concept.
+This is where Aigentic proved particularly valuable for our solution.
 By manually validating the data, we were able to identify and correct errors that were introduced during the classification process.
 Aigentic allowed us to review and correct the output of the AI agent, providing a human-in-the-loop validation process that was essential for the POC.